Suvink/docs-choreo-dev/en/pe-docs/docs/administer/configure-a-custom-domain-for-your-organization.md

 ### Configure a custom URL for a component

-When an organization administrator adds custom domains for specific environments, developers can request any available custom domain to configure a custom URL for a component in a specific environment.
+When an platform engineer adds custom domains for specific environments, developers can request any available custom domain to configure a custom URL for a component in a specific environment.

 ## Approve a custom URL request